Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

 \subsection{Extension: Memory Dimensions}

-The DTS framework extends naturally beyond physical units.
-Any constraint domain that forms a finitely generated abelian group can be encoded as a dimension.
-Memory space identifiers (stack, arena, heap, specific hardware memory regions) form such a group under a trivial multiplication (the ``product'' of two memory spaces is the pair of constraints that both must be satisfied).

-More precisely, memory dimensions do not form an abelian group under the same arithmetic as physical dimensions.
-They form an enumeration sort in the SMT sense: a finite set of values with equality but no arithmetic.
-The dimensional algebra handles this by assigning memory dimensions to a separate sort within the constraint system.
-Physical dimensions are solved by Gaussian elimination over $\mathbb{Z}$; memory dimensions are solved by equality unification over a finite domain.
-Both are decidable and both participate in the same inference pass.
+The DTS framework extends naturally beyond physical units, though the extension is not to another abelian group.
+Memory space identifiers (stack, arena, heap, specific hardware memory regions) form an enumeration sort in the SMT sense: a finite set of values with equality but no arithmetic operation corresponding to multiplication of physical units.
+The dimensional algebra accommodates this by assigning memory dimensions to a separate sort within the constraint system.
+Physical dimensions are solved by abelian-group unification over $\mathbb{Z}^n$; memory dimensions are solved by equality unification over a finite domain.
+Both are decidable, and both participate in the same inference pass.

 This is the bridge to DMM.
 Memory placement is a dimensional constraint solved by the same machinery that solves physical unit constraints.
 The unification of these two constraint domains within a single inference framework is the formal basis for the design-time tooling described in Section~\ref{sec:psg}.